- Fantastic Team

 Now, you are ready to proceed.
 Here is how to get mould out of carpet in a few steps:

-How to remove mould from carpet with vinegar and baking soda
+How to remove mould from carpets with vinegar and baking soda

 You’ll need: baking soda, vinegar, spray bottle, vacuum cleaner, stiff brush